matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/optimization-concepts/through-enable-proxy.md

 # Configuring Proxy for implementing SQL distribution

-This document will guide you through configuring a Proxy to implement SQL distribution quickly.
+This document will guide you through how to quickly configure a Proxy for SQL distribution in MatrixOne distributed cluster scenarios.

 After configuring Proxy, you don't need to consider the cluster architecture and the number of nodes.
 As a component of MatrixOne, Proxy is responsible for load balancing and SQL request distribution when calculating large amounts of data to realize the session-level SQL routing function and adapt to various scenarios.